 In this sweet story, a young boy named Jaxon is taken on a magical adventure, thanks to his grandmother’s necklace and his curious mind.
 When he asks himself one day, “What if there were no Black people in the world?” he is taken on a journey of discovery about how his everyday life would be impacted without the many inventions and scientific advancements that were created by the men and women of color that came before him.
 As I kept learning about these remarkable people, I was filled with gratitude for being able to learn about them, and also filled with a desire to make sure other families get to learn about this too.
 This isn’t just a book for Black families, although certainly people of color will want to add this delightful book to their collection.
 But this is a book for every family that truly values history and wants their children to grow up with a broader awareness of our collective human story, and wants to be purposeful in fostering a curious mindset and appreciation for the diversity that is woven into our everyday lives.
 In the book, one of the inventors says to Jaxon, “We’re your history, and history never goes away.”
 We have an opportunity to make sure the history and accomplishments of all people is not swept aside and hidden from our awareness, if we are willing to.
 Change starts at home, and every family has the power to foster greater awareness, compassion, and appreciation for our fellow humans.

 In addition to the main storybook, there are three wonderful companion books in the series, so far.
 Jaxon’s Journal reinforces the information from the main book, while also inspiring kids to create their own journals about things they have learned.
 Jaxon’s Black History Coloring Book includes the many inventions and scientific advancements from the main book, plus many more.
 It’s a perfect addition to the book, and provides an activity for younger siblings and students who love to get out their crayons and colored pencils!
 Jaxon’s Black History Activity Book includes word scrambles, crossword puzzles, word puzzles and games, reading and writing activities about the inventors and scientists, and more.
 All together this set will provide a lot of fun, historical richness, and reinforcement for your children.
 It is perfect for a unit study for homeschoolers, or a starting point for research projects.
 Due to the nice range of materials included in this bundle, I think children from K-high school could certainly appreciate the content, with the elementary and middle school ages probably being most ideal.
-These books are available at TamaraShiloh.com as well as through Amazon Prime, so you can have them in time for Christmas gift giving.
+These books are available at TamaraShiloh.com as well as through Amazon Prime.

 Author Tamara Shiloh is on a mission to educate about Black History year-round, and has many other books in this series coming soon!
 You can look forward to sharing with your children about Black women that were instrumental in science and inventions, Black cowboys, Black people involved in aviation and astronomy at NASA and beyond, and more.